khulnasoft/khulnasoft/docker-images/postgres-12-alpine/README.md

 # Postgres-12 Alpine

-This image provides a Postresql server for the _main_ database for Sourcegraph.
+This image provides a Postresql server for the _main_ database for Khulnasoft.

 ## Building and testing